cybergu0ck/notes/engineering/software-engineering/programming/cpp/01-cpp-fundamentals/07-pointers.md

   //num (using pointer deferencing) is 100
   ```

-* when \* is used on the left side of the equation, it becomes lvalue (location value).
+* When \* is used on the left side of the equation, it becomes lvalue (location value).
 Hence in the below code, \* num_ptr refers to the address of the num_ptr and hence we can modify the data in whatever pointer points to.

   ```cpp
   int main()